TheoChem-VU/PyFrag/docs/interactive_tutorial.rst

    or
    pyfrag -s -x summary job.in

-To submit a job, create a directory and generate a input file and run the following command to submit a job:
+To submit a job, create a directory and generate a input file and run the following command to submit a job.

-``pyfrag job.in``

 Noted for each job a new directory and a new job name should be given.
 Don’t put more than one job in one directory, othervise it may cause clash.

+``pyfrag job.in``

 if your want to know the latest information about your job, just run: